UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Method

-Tactile images are derived from an imaging principle that combines RGB-tricolor light scattering with gel deformation.
-These images, produced by different objects, show different features.
-However, the color distribution of tactile images is significantly more compact than that of visual images.
-This compactness arises because tactile images are generated using the same imaging principles, which disregard the color of the object and background, focusing instead only on tactile features such as contact configuration, geometry, and force distribution.
-We believe that the compactness of tactile image distributions makes it possible to adequately represent these images in a more compact representation.
-Consequently, we utilize VQGAN for learning tactile representations.
+{Tactile images are created based on a unique imaging principle that combines RGB-tricolor light scattering with gel deformation.
+Unlike visual images, however, tactile images exhibit a much more compact color distribution.
+This compactness arises because the imaging process disregards object and background colors, focusing solely on tactile features such as contact configuration, geometry, and force distribution.
+Given the inherently low-variance color distribution in raw tactile images, we believe that VQGAN can effectively learn a mapping from raw tactile images to a latent space, and that this mapping can be achieved with a small amount of tactile data.
+Moreover, since VQGAN is designed to learn a low-variance latent space, we propose that for tactile images, such a latent space is not only sufficient to represent the raw tactile images but also enhances data efficiency and applicability for downstream tasks due to its structured characteristics.
+Accordingly, we leverage VQGAN for learning tactile representations.}

 As depicted in Fig.~\ref{fig:vqgan}, the representation learning pipeline employs a VQGAN architecture with the quantization layer absorbed into the decoder.
-This pipeline comprises a CNN encoder ${E}$, a CNN decoder (incorporating the quantization layer) ${G}$, and a patch-based discriminator ${D}$.
+This pipeline comprises a CNN encoder ${E}$, a CNN decoder incorporating the quantization layer ${G}$, and a patch-based discriminator ${D}$.
 The entire framework is trained in a self-supervised manner.
 Denote the tactile image input as $x \in \mathbb{R}^{{H} \times {W}\times {3}}$, where the encoder ${E}$ maps the image to a tactile representation $z = {E}(x) \in \mathbb{R}^{{h} \times {w}\times {c}}$.
 The decoder reconstructs $z$ to an image $\hat{x}$.

-The use of a discriminator is justified because recent studies \cite{fei2023masked,donahue2019large} have shown that adversarial loss can enhance the performance of representation learning.
-The presence of VQ regularization enables the learning of a compact tactile representation with reduced variance, which can improve the performance of representation learning based on the experimental results in Section~\ref{sec:perception_exp}.
+The use of a discriminator is justified because recent studies \cite{fei2023masked} have shown that adversarial loss can enhance the performance of representation learning.
+The presence of VQ regularization enables the learning of a structured tactile representation with reduced variance, which can improve the performance of representation learning based on the experimental results in Section~\ref{sec:perception_exp}.